ndhaba/Kashimo/README.md

 > This bot is very rudimentary right now.
 Configuration options will be available in the future.

 ## TODO
-- [ ] Use entity despawn events instead of arbitrary windows for item collection
+- [x] Use entity despawn events instead of arbitrary windows for item collection
+- [ ] Stop item collection if inventory is full
 - [ ] Auto-detect adjacent crops
 - [ ] Asynchronously search for crops
 - [ ] Storage...